jjorissen52/bullhorn_interface/README.md

     bullhorn_box dropped successfully.

 It's that easy.
 The necessary tables will be created automatically when the tokens are generated for the first time, so don't sweat anything!
-For more information on using `tokenbox`, visit the [repo page](https://github.com/jjorissen52/tokenbox).
+For more information on using `tokenbox`, visit the [repo](https://github.com/jjorissen52/tokenbox).

 ## Generate Login Token
 Simply call `login()` with a valid username/password combination.